Costco Frozen Mahi-Mahi (Kirkland) Review

 (and, it’s Wild-Caught!)

-Apparently, you are supposed to remove the fish from the plastic and thaw in the fridge.
-Ooops.
-I obviously did not do that.
+According to the label, you are supposed to remove the fish from the plastic and thaw in the fridge.

 Price and Shelf-Life